Access to Work scheme

 • Travel to and in work

-The advisor will also arrange for work place assessment to be undertaken to suggest what support is required.
+The advisor will also arrange for a workplace assessment to be undertaken to suggest what support is required.
 After the assessment is completed, a report of recommendations will be compiled.
 The advisor will use this report to allocate funding.

 After the separate parts of the claim have been gathered, the advisor sends a letter to the applicant outlining the grant.
 The grant is available once the applicant has signed and returned the form.